-The corresponding proposed semantics for the syntax in Table 3 is as follows:
+The corresponding semantics for the syntax in Table 3 is as follows:

 tile_unit_size_idc_hrz specifies the width of a tile unit block in luma samples.

 tile_unit_size_idc_vrt specifies the height of a tile unit block in luma samples.

 The variables TileUnitSizeHrzY, TileUnitSizeVrtY, PicWidthInTileUnitsY and PicHeightInTileUnitsY are derived as follows;